ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 # RPi-Reporter-MQTT2HA-Daemon
-Linux scripts to collect and transfer Raspberry Pi data via [MQTT](https://projects.eclipse.org/projects/iot.mosquitto) to [Home Assistant](https://www.home-assistant.io/) (for Monitoring all of your RPi's)
+Linux scripts to collect and transfer Raspberry Pi configuration and status information via [MQTT](https://projects.eclipse.org/projects/iot.mosquitto) to [Home Assistant](https://www.home-assistant.io/) (for Monitoring all of your RPi's)

 A simple Linux python script to query the Raspberry Pi on which it is running for various configuration and status values which it then reports via MQTT to your Home Assistant installation.
 This allows you to install and run this on each of your RPi's so you can track them all via your Home Assistant Dashboard.